Heile28/force_manipulation/README.md

 source $HOME/catkin_ws/devel/setup.bash
 ```
 # Getting Started
+## Preamble

-## Main Control Loop
+### Main Control Loop
-The mobile robot is driven by two seperated systems of MiR and UR5.
+The mobile robot is driven by two separated systems of MiR and UR5.
 As the movement - in observance of non-holomic constraints - is controlled by the well-known diff_drive_controller, the UR5 reacts compliant to any force attack.
 The main controller connects both systems by interchanging relative motions.
 The current version reduces the linear velocity to 0.233 m/s in advance whereas the compliance controller absorbs the force intensity.
 ![Image of Main_Control](https://github.com/Heile28/force_manipulation/blob/master/etc/main_control.png)

-## FDCC-Solver
+### FDCC-Solver
 The Cartesian Compliance controller is a merging of impedance, admittance and force control visibly as following:
 ![Image of FDCC_Control](https://github.com/Heile28/force_manipulation/blob/master/etc/FDCC_model.PNG)

 Information about the implemented control loop used for the Forward Dynamics Solver provides [this paper](https://arxiv.org/pdf/1908.06252.pdf).

-### Configuration
+## Configurations
+### Configure the cartesian compliance controller
-Write a yaml.-file with the following entries and store it in ~/MiR200-with-UR5/mir_ur5_description/config
+#### Write a yaml.-file with the following entries saved as 'cartesian_compliance_controller.yaml'
 ```bash
 arm_cartesian_compliance_controller:
   type: "position_controllers/CartesianComplianceController"